 Over the years Queenstown has become a bustling mountain town known for its great views and unbeatable adventures.
 And now, with more than 150 cafes, bars and restaurants in the region, you’re guaranteed a dining experience as impressive as the vista.
 From fine dining to hearty fuel, Queenstown embraces its multicultural influences with an international culinary offering.
 Here’s just some of what’s on the menu.

 After a big day skiing or snowboarding on the slopes – or bungy jumping or ziplining or trekking – nothing hits the spot quite like a big plate of down-home US cuisine.
 With American-style dining options galore in Queenstown, there is plenty of places to get your fix of fried foods, hot dogs and, of course, big juicy burgers.
 If your itching to sink your teeth into a burger,try try the famous Fergburger or, head over to Devil Burger and strike up a conversation with a local to get the lowdown on Queenstown’s best burger joints.

 For authentic Italian flavours – from homemade pasta to rustic regional dishes – head to Farelli’s Trattoria on Steamer Wharf.
 Winnies is a local legend, home to some of the biggest, most satisfying pizzas in town; far from fancy, this is a casual haunt that usually starts the parties that make Queenstown so famous at night.
 Fergburger’s sister outlet, Mrs Ferg Gelateria, does brilliant gelato, the perfect way to end a Queenstown day.

 From hole-in-the-wall fresh sushi where locals head for lunch to fine diners, Queenstown is home to delicious Asian eateries for every palate.
 Madam Woo dishes up contemporary Asian-fusion offering a new take on traditional Malay hawker dishes – a great spot to do shared plates with friends.
-If you love sushi and sake, look no further than Tanoshi in Cow Lane or their new restaurant in five mile, where the sashimi is as fresh as the powder on Queenstown’s ski slopes.
+If you love sushi and sake, look no further than Tanoshi, you can find them in Cow Lane or their new restaurant in five mile, where the sashimi is as fresh as the powder on Queenstown’s ski slopes.